Derivative pricing as a transport problem: MPDATA solutions to Black-Scholes-type equations: Background

 \subsection{Derivative pricing as a transport problem}

 The Black-Scholes equation can be transformed into a homogeneous advection-diffusion (convection-diffusion, scalar transport) equation using the following variable substitution:

 leading to:

 The Black-Scholes methodology relies on solving a~terminal value problem (hence the negative sign of $\nu$); the substitution (\ref{eq:changeVariable}) can be extended to~lead to~an~initial value problem by introducing $\tau = T - t$ as in \cite[eq.~5.68-5.71]{Joshi_2008}.
+The connection between the Black-Scholes equation and convection-diffusion equations has been mentioned in the literature; see e.g. \cite[sec.~1.1]{Morton_1996} in which the notion of ``financial drift'' is used.